Breaking a fixed-term residential tenancy early

 When break fees apply

-Tenant breaking a fixed-term agreement signed from 23 March 2020
+Tenant breaking a fixed-term agreement signed after 23 March 2020

 For agreements of 3 years or less